-Here are 10 anime series that, in my opinion, regardless of your taste, anyone can enjoy!
+Here are nine anime series that, in my opinion, regardless of your taste, anyone can enjoy!

-Death Note’s immense popularity have caused it to fall out of favor with most anime fans this decade, but looking back it still holds up as a classic.
+While Death Note’s immense popularity has caused it to fall out of favor with most anime fans this decade, looking back, it still holds up as a classic.
 Packed with suspense, drama, and nail-biting plot twists, each element of the story is perfectly timed to allow the viewer breathing room before the rug is pulled again and again.
 Just sit back and enjoy the ride!

 With a certain indie feeling to it, Detroit Metal City is the most un-anime anime on this list.
 An unapologetic and hilarious exposure into the campiness of heavy metal, DMC is one of the only Japanese comedies I actually find funny.
 Japanese comedy has never clicked with me, usually being too immature or lame, but DMC was clearly written by someone with a great sense of humor.

 2018’s Devilman: Crybaby is the first time since Bebop (or its sister series Champloo) that anime has been cool.
-Crybaby oozes stylish edge, with director Masaaki Yuasa reviving the dorky 70s battle manga for the millennial generation.
-On the surface Devilman appears convoluted, revolting, and juvenile.
+Crybaby oozes stylish edge, with director Masaaki Yuasa reviving the dorky '70s battle manga for the millennial generation.
+On the surface, Devilman appears convoluted, revolting, and juvenile.
 It is.
-But under the initial facade of gore, guns, rap, and nudity is a carefully crafted narrative told in way that seems to put style over substance but later reveals vast depth.
+But under the initial facade of gore, guns, rap, and nudity is a carefully crafted narrative told in a way that seems to put style over substance but later reveals vast depth.